OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### Shared Preferences

-SharedPreferences<sup>[2]</sup> is a common approach to store Key/Value pairs persistently in the filesystem by using a XML structure.
+SharedPreferences<sup>[2]</sup> is a common approach to store Key/Value pairs persistently in the filesystem by using an XML structure.
 Within an Activity the following code might be used to store sensitive information like a username and a password:

 ```java
 SharedPreferences sharedPref = getSharedPreferences("key", MODE_WORLD_READABLE);